Assistance at school for children with lupus

 What is a 504 plan?

-A 504 plan describes how a child who has a disability under section 504 will have access to their learning environment.
-It requires adjustments or assistance that make it easier for a child with lupus to learn and succeed at school.
-These changes are appropriate for students who need help to access the learning environment but who don’t require specialized instruction (special education).
+A 504 plan describes how a child who has a disability can learn grade-level curriculum like other students with some minor adjustments or accomodation to how they learn material.
+These adjustments or accommodations that make it easier for a child with lupus to learn and succeed at school.
+These changes are appropriate for students who need help to access the learning environment but who don’t require special education services.
 There is no charge for services provided under a 504 plan.

 What is an IEP?

-Children who require specialized instruction (special education) need a different kind of plan called an Individualized Education Plan (IEP).
-An IEP lays out the program of specialized instruction, supports, and services for a student with a disability under IDEA.
+Children who require special education services need a different kind of plan called an Individualized Education Plan (IEP).
+An IEP lays out the program of special education services, supports, and services for a student with a disability under IDEA.
 It must contain annual goals that the child can reasonably accomplish, broken down into short-term objectives or benchmarks.
 These goals may relate to physical needs or address other educational needs.
 There is no charge for services provided under an IEP.
-Each state decides what its IEPs look like, so there are many different IEP forms used across the United States.
+Each state decides what IEPs look like, so there are many different IEP forms used across the United States.

 What types of adjustments or assistance may help a child who has lupus at school?